Defects, Corrugation and Temperature Govern Rarefied-Air Drag on Graphene Coatings

 We perform molecular gas beam scattering simulations for nitrogen molecules impinging on graphite, bare $\alpha-$Al$_{2}$O$_{3}$ (0001), and graphene-coated $\alpha-$Al$_{2}$O$_{3}$ (0001) surfaces.
 This enables us to validate our simulation framework, particularly the accuracy of GSI potentials, against established experimental and theoretical benchmarks for graphite\textemdash a system extensively studied in both beam experiments and MD studies~\cite{andric_2018, mehta_2018, mehta_2017}.
 While prior studies have reported discrepancies between some numerical predictions and experimental angular distributions for graphite, our primary objective here is not to achieve perfect quantitative agreement with experiment.
 Instead, we aim to elucidate qualitative behavior and relative trends in scattering across different surface types, with particular emphasis on isolating the respective impacts of structural defects and temperature.

-To this end, we replicate the well-characterized experimental setup of Metha et al.~\cite{mehta_2018}: a supersonic N$_{2}$ beam with a nominal velocity of 1453 m/s incident at angles of $30^{o}$, $45^{o}$, and $70^{o}$ onto a graphite surface held at 677 K under high-vacuum conditions~\cite{mehta_2017,andric_2018,mehta_2018}.
+To this end, we replicate the well-characterized experimental setup of Metha et al.~\cite{mehta_2018}: a supersonic N$_{2}$ beam with a nominal velocity of 1453 m/s incident at angles of $30^{\circ}$, $45^{\circ}$, and $70^{\circ}$ onto a graphite surface held at 677 K under high-vacuum conditions~\cite{mehta_2017,andric_2018,mehta_2018}.
 The same configuration is applied to alumina-based surfaces to investigate how surface chemistry and graphene coating influence scattering dynamics.
-For each incidence angle, 4000 independent trajectories are simulated per surface, with a maximum simulation time of 100 ps per trajectory to prevent spurious trapping (see Fig. S4 in the SM).
-Initial molecular positions, orientations, and velocities are sampled via Monte Carlo importance sampling (details in Sec.
+For each incidence angle, 4000 independent trajectories are simulated per surface, with a maximum simulation time of 100 ps per trajectory to prevent spurious trapping (details in Sec.
+S5 of the SM).
+Initial molecular positions, orientations, and velocities are sampled via Monte Carlo importance sampling \cite{cajahuaringa2023} (details in Sec.
 S2 of the SM), ensuring statistical representativeness and accurate reproduction of beam conditions.

 Trajectories are terminated when the scattered molecule reaches a height exceeding the intermolecular cutoff distance above the surface, guaranteeing free-flight conditions for post-collision analysis.
 The final translational velocities are used to compute angular distributions as a function of the scattering angle $\alpha$, which reflect the probability of reflection at a given angle.
 Figures~\ref{fig:angular_distribution}b--d show the computed angular distributions for pristine alumina, graphene-coated alumina, and graphite at several incidence angles $\theta_{\mathrm{in}}$, together with experimental data and simulations from the literature for graphite.
 Our graphite results agree with prior computational studies~\cite{andric_2018} and qualitatively reproduce the characteristic scattering profiles reported in experiments~\cite{yamanishi_1999,mehta_2017}.
 Because the angular distribution governs the gas-surface momentum exchange, these features directly influence the aerodynamic drag.